 Each layer has its own set of properties that can be modified, including effect and peg layers.
 Display the Layer Properties editor if you want to modify some of the layer's properties such as the name or the antialiasing quality.
-You can display the editor by double-clicking a layer in the Timeline view.
+You can display the editor by double-clicking a layer in the Timeline view or a node in the Node view.